MicrosoftDocs/altspace-vr/altspace-vr/explore/beginners-guide.md

 <br>

-While wandering around in AltspaceVR, you're likely to encounter spaces that are so surreal and surprising they leave you slack-jawed and in awe.
+While wandering around in AltspaceVR, you're likely to encounter spaces that are so surreal and surprising.
+They leave you slack-jawed and in awe.
 We totally get it.
 Our platform is home to myriad wondrous Worlds, many of which were created by our community of content creators, aka users like you!

 Yes, YOU!